-As expected, the machine was able to effortlessly handle the traffic on a typical home network of approximately 4 desktop computers, 4 mobile devices, two smart TVs and a NAS.
+As expected, the machine was able to effortlessly handle the traffic on a typical home network of approximately 4 desktop computers, 4 mobile devices, two smart TVs, an Apple TV and a NAS.
 CPU usage was evenly spread over the four cores and never exceeded 6% per core.
 The machine remained cool to the touch at all times, and power usage was typically under 7 Watts, with occasional brief spurts of up to 10 Watts.

 Protection against ISP-logging practices can be achieved though the sharing of a VPN connection, albeit with the penalty of reduced throughput.
 However, the throughput penalty depends to a large degree on which VPN service is used, the geographical location of the VPN server and the location of the website being accessed.